solliancenet/tech-immersion-data-ai/day2-exp6/README.md

 ## Task 3: Update the build YAML file

 1. Select and open the `azure-pipelines.yml` file
-2. Select **Edit** and update the following variables: `resourcegroup`, `workspace` and `location`.
+2. Select **Edit** and update the following variables: `resourcegroup`, and `workspace`.
 If you are using your own Azure subscription, please provide names to use.
-If an environment is provided to you be sure to replace XXXXX in the values below with your unique identifier and update the `location` variable.
+If an environment is provided to you, provide values for `resourcegroup` and `workspace` for your enviroment.
+Typically, for the provided enviroment, the format for the resourcegroup is `tech-immersion-XXXXX` and for workspace is `tech-immersion-ws-XXXXX` where XXXXX is your unique identifier.

     ![Open build YAML file](media/05.png)